FrederikBjorn/frederikbjorn.com/content/guides/working-with-google-resonance-in-fmod-the-fireplace/index.md

 ---
 description:
 summary: An explanation of important parameters and general use of Google Resonance in FMOD.
-Main focus in the fireplace.
+Main focus; the fireplace.
 title:
 date: 2020-10-18
 tags:
-  - blog
   - Google resonance
   - FMOD
+  - Sound design
+  - Game Audio
 ---

 <a style="text-decoration:none;font-family:courier new;font-size:14px;text-decoration:none;">

-<h3>How to make a Fireplace using Google resonance</h3>
+<h3>How to make a Fireplace using Google resonance and ambisonics</h3>

 <center>
 {{< vimeo 469509261 >}}